 There are many reasons for pets to itch: parasites, allergy to flea bites, food allergy, secondary infection and the list goes on.
 The following are findings in the history and examination of the patient that might lead to a diagnosis of atopy.
 (In fact, meeting 5 criteria from this list yields an 85% accuracy for the diagnosis of atopic dermatitis, at least for dogs:

 A few reactive blebs on an intradermal skin test

 In cats, the irritation pattern is not as characteristic.
 There are four common manifestations of atopy:

 Unfortunately, these same irritation patterns can be found in numerous other skin conditions and, in fact, up to 25% of atopic cats have multiple types of allergies.

 These cortisone-type medications (prednisone, prednisolone, triamcinolone, dexamethasone etc.) tend to be useful as the "first line of defense" against itchy skin.
 A higher dose is used at first but this is quickly tapered down once the condition is controlled.
 Prednisone, for example, is given every other day so as to allow the pet one day of recovery from the prednisone's hormonal actions.
-An atopic dog will respond within days.
-For cats, long-acting cortisone-type injections are commonly used as cats are frequently not amenable to taking pills.
+An atopic pet will usually respond within days.

 These products are NOT analogous to adding oil to the pet's food.
 Instead, these special fatty acids act as medications, disrupting the production of inflammatory chemicals within the skin.
 By using these supplements, it may be possible to postpone the need for steroids/cortisones or reduce the dose of steroid needed to control symptoms.
 It takes a good 6 weeks to build up enough omega 3 fatty acids in the body to see a difference.